 \section{Introduction and Overview of Results}

 In offline RL a learner is given access to a dataset and is tasked with either evaluating a policy or finding the optimal policy \citep{jiang2024offline}.
-Unsurprisingly, if the dataset does not cover the state-action space well enough, then the learner will not be able to succeed \citep{chen2019information}.
-As such, previous works make a dataset coverage assumption called \textit{concentrability} with parameter $\conc$ \citep{munos2008finite,chen2019information,foster2021offline,tkachuk2024trajectory}.
+If the dataset does not cover the state-action space well, then certain parts of the Markov decision process (MDP) will be unseen, and no learner will be able to succeed \citep{chen2019information}.
+Thus, some assumption needs to be made on the coverage of the dataset to get positive results.
+One such assumption, which will be central to this work, is when the dataset covers the states and actions reachable by \textbf{all} policies well.
+This assumption is known as \textit{concentrability}, with parameter $\conc$ indicating the degree of coverage (see \cref{ass:concentrability}).

-When the state space is large it is undesirable if the size of the dataset scales with the number of states in the Markov decision process (MDP).
+When the state space is large it is undesirable for the size of the dataset to scale with the number of states in the MDP.
 As such, function approximation is often used to represent particular aspects of the problem.
-In supervised learning, realizability of the function class is sufficient to get polynomial sample complexity for bounding the risk \citep{bach2024learning}.
-Unfortunately, in offline RL, this is not the case \citep{foster2021offline}.
-In particular, \citet{foster2021offline} showed that if the dataset satisfies concentrability, and the state-action value function (i.e. $q$-function) of every policy is realizable by the function class, then achieving $\eps$-optimal policy evaluation or optimization with high probability requires a dataset size that scales with the number of states in the MDP.
-Which is considered statistically inefficient.
+In this work we focus on the case where a function class is used to represent state-action value functions ($q$-functions). \citet{foster2022offline} showed that if the dataset satisfies concentrability, and the $q$-function of \textbf{all} policies is realizable by the function class, then achieving $\eps$-optimal policy evaluation or optimization with high probability requires a dataset size that scales with the number of states, which is considered statistically inefficient.